supercharge/docs/set.md

 #### toArray
-The `toArray` method returns an array containing the items of the set.
+The `toArray` method returns an array containing the entries of the set.

 ```js
 const set = Set.of([1, 2, 3, 4])